ericclemmons/diez/README.md

 internally can be anything, such as <http://localhost:3000>, therefore API services can't have hard-coded URLs or Hostnames as a result.

-One solution is to code your services to utilize Diez and inject them with a URL prefix:
+One solution is to code your services to utilize Diez and register them with a URL prefix:

 ```javascript